Calculate your optimal bedtime

 Circadian rhythms are 24-hour cycles that are part of our body’s internal clock. ⏰

-Just before sunrise, melatonin production stops and the body begins to produce the stress hormone cortisol to prepare us for the coming day.
+Sunrise and light stop melatonin production, and the body begins to produce the stress hormone cortisol to prepare us for the coming day.

 What is a sleep cycle?

-A single sleep cycle for an adult human lasts an average of 90 minutes.
+A single sleep cycle for an adult human lasts an average of 90 to 110 minutes [7].

 Each cycle is made up of four different sleep phases.